baroquon/reefpoints/source/posts/2017-07-13-safari-ios-and-progressive-web-apps.md

 ## What about PWAs doesn’t Safari/iOS readily support?

 As of today, Safari/iOS do not support service worker and web app manifest.
-Without these, many forward thinking components of PWAs will not work as intended including push notifications, home screen installation, and offline mode.
+Without these, many forward thinking components of PWAs will not work as intended including push notifications, homescreen installation, and offline mode.

 ## Are there any browsers that support PWAs on Apple devices?